 - The Crawford Apartments, which provide safe and affordable housing to individuals who have faced challenges such as chronic homelessness, addiction, and disability, is starting a garden!
 The residents are excited to have the opportunity to work together to have fresh, healthy foods while learning about sustainable living.
 Volunteer activities include planting, weeding, fertilizing, and watering.
 Gardening experience is encouraged, but not necessary.
 Minimum age is 18.
 Interested?
 Contact Ayman Ashwaiheen at (317) 459-6410 or email@example.com.

 Hoosier to Hoosier Initiative (now through Aug.
 24)

 - All hands are needed to sort, move and organize donated items for the August H2H sale!
 Hoosier to Hoosier is looking for volunteers to sort donations as well as help with donation pick-ups all summer.
 Strong backs are welcome for the latter position!
 Upcoming volunteer days are: July 21, 25, 26; Aug.
 23, 24.
 Minimum age is 16.
 Sign up for a shift at http://bit.ly/H2HVolunteer2014 or contact Jacqueline Bauer at (812) 349-3837 or firstname.lastname@example.org with questions or if there is another way you would like to be involved!

 Campus Garden Workdays

-- Come out and volunteer at the Campus Garden Friday from 4-6pm.
+- Come out and volunteer at the Hilltop Campus Garden Tuesdays from 9-11am and Thursdays from 5-7pm.
 All are welcome to come play in the dirt and learn more about gardening.
 All tools and gloves are provided.
+No registration required.
+Applications will be accepted until June 19.
 For more information, click here.